Albanian Association of Geriatric and Geriatrics

 They are highly valued by the Ukrainian government, with Aleksander Kurban, Senior Counsellor at the Ministry of Social Policy, stating: "40,000 NGOs are registered in Ukraine.
 If they were all like TLU, Ukraine would already be in the EU."

-TLU has worked with HelpAge International and Age UK since 1999 and in March 2012 became an Affiliate of the HelpAge network.
+TLU has worked with HelpAge International and Age UK since 1999 and in March 2012 became a HelpAge global network member.